 The lab welcomes our Psych Summer interns, Kheshawn Wynn and Micayla Bozeman!

-"God as a White man: A psychological barrier to conceptualizing Black people and women as leadership worthy," is featured by the Stanford Report, Research Digest, Psychology Today, Psychology Today, Futurity, Big Think, Forbes, Quartz at Work, Scientific American, U.S Catholic, the Episcopal News Service.
+"God as a White man: A psychological barrier to conceptualizing Black people and women as leadership worthy," is featured by the Stanford Report, Research Digest, Psychology Today, Psychology Today, Futurity, Big Think, Forbes, Quartz at Work, Scientific American, U.S Catholic, the Episcopal News Service, and Presbyterian Today.

 Assistant Professor Whitney Pirtle visits the lab!
 She's joined by her sister and a SCL research assistant, Micayla Bozeman.